Ragusa Sicily, Italy Travel Guide

 Practice good hand hygiene before eating.

-Ragusa Ibla's cobblestone streets and stairs may challenge walking.
+Ragusa Ibla's stone-paved streets and flights of stairs may challenge walking.

 Wear Sturdy, comfortable shoes with good grip.